 Who gets the money from drugs?

 So you’ve bought a gram.
 Or an ounce.
 Or a couple of pills for you and your mates.
 You’ve met your dealer, handed over some cash, and that’s your night out sorted.
-But it’s very difficult to track who is getting the money and how much they are getting – all we can say for sure is that your cash isn’t going to legitimate business peeps, rather straight into the hands of criminals.
+But it can get difficult to track who is getting the money from drugs and how much they are getting.
+All we can say for sure is that your cash isn’t going to legitimate business men with fancy suits, but you already knew that.

-The selling of drugs works just like any other market.
-It’s all down to supply and demand: if demand goes up because there’s a shortage in supply or a drug suddenly becomes incredibly popular, then the price goes up as well.
-Yet if there’s loads of a particular drug floating about, it gets cheaper.
+Selling drugs works just like any other market.
+It’s all down to supply and demand: if demand goes up because there’s a shortage in supply, then drug prices go up as well.
+If there’s loads of a particular drug floating about, it gets cheaper.
+Simple, right?

-Drugs are illegal and getting them into this country takes a fair amount of effort (including stuffing things up one’s botty).
-The more difficult it is to get that drug into your clammy, excited hand, the more it’s going to cost you.
-So if your upper/downer of choice is made in a foreign country, it’ll be pricier because you’ve got to pay all the traffickers who worked tirelessly to get it to you.
+Drugs are illegal and getting them into this country takes some effort, to say the least.
+The more difficult it is to get that drug, the more it’s going to cost you.
+So if your upper/downer of choice is made in a foreign country, it’ll be pricier since you’ve also, indirectly, gotta pay all the traffickers who worked tirelessly to get it to you.

-How much does this mark-up affect you and how much you pay?
+But, how much does this mark-up affect you and how much do you pay?
 Put it this way: when you buy coffee, the difference in price between the beans picked off the plant and the blend sold in your local supermarket is 223%.
-Sounds steep?
-The difference in price between a gram of cocaine fresh out of a Colombian factory and that gram you bought Friday night is 15,800%!
-Shocking, huh?
+Sound steep?
+The difference in price between a gram of cocaine fresh out of a Colombian factory and that gram you bought last Friday night is 15,800%!
+Still worth it for some dancing on tabletops?

 What affects the price of heroin?

 This makes opiates more expensive, and there’s still the smuggling process to up the price.
-Most of the UK’s heroin is smuggled to us through Pakistan, where every trafficker gets a cut for the part they play in getting it here.
+Most of the UK’s heroin is smuggled to us through Pakistan.
+In this deal, every trafficker gets a cut for the part they play in getting it here.
 This process has a huge effect on your wallet.
 Figures from UN World Drug Report 2010 show a kilo of heroin is worth $2,400 in Afghanistan, but that same kilo is worth $44,300 once it reaches the UK.
+This trend has continued till today, with the price of Heroin in Ireland being the second highest across Europe as of 2019.

 Is home-grown cannabis cheaper?

 According to the UN, cannabis is increasingly being grown indoors so the plant can prosper despite crappy English weather.
-This method also produces several high-yield harvests a year, meaning an increasing amount of the weed you are smoking is home-grown.
+This method also produces several high-yield harvests a year.
+This means that an increasing amount of the weed you are smoking is home-grown.
 But because factory-farmed cannabis is much more potent, dealers can charge a higher-price for this new super-skunk.
+That’s why it’s so important to learn how to deal with drug dealers safely and make sure you’re not getting scammed.
+Lucky for you, if you click here you can do just that.

 Where’s all the MDMA gone?

 MDMA can be produced pretty cheaply with the right scientific know-how, instruments, and combo of chemicals.
-This has meant ecstasy tablets and pills have always been a relatively affordable way to pep up a weekend of raving.
+This means that ecstasy tablets and pills have always been relatively affordable.
 But these days getting your hands on real MDMA is increasingly difficult.
-The EU has got much stricter on regulating the chemicals used to produce it – and ecstasy factories are struggling as a result.
+The EU has got much stricter on regulating the chemicals used to produce it.
+As a result, ecstasy factories are struggling.

 This MDMA drought hasn’t made the pills more expensive.
-Instead, the pills look like and cost the same as ecstasy, but they don’t actually have much MDMA in them – if any at all.
+Instead, the pills look like and cost the same as ecstasy, but they don’t actually contain MDMA.
+If they do, it’s in small traces.

-This has caused MDMA-appreciators to seek alternatives of their beloved E. Former legal high mephedrone produces similar affects to ecstasy and temporarily filled the gap until it was made illegal in 2010.
-Since then, tricksy chemists have created new legal highs that mimic the effects of MDMA.
-These replacements stay relatively cheap until the Government catches up and legislates against them – drastically reducing the amount available, so the prices go up again.
-Supply and demand, supply and demand.
+This has caused MDMA-appreciators to seek alternatives of their beloved E. Former legal high mephedrone produces similar effects to ecstasy and temporarily filled the gap until it was made

 Next Steps